racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 ### 8. Fixing static noise
 When you connect headphones/earbuds via the headphone jack you will hear static noise.
+To fix this install alc_fix_new located in Utilities folder of this repo.